Shardion/OOPARTS/README.md

 **No!** Please don't!
 OOPARTS isn't ready for public use, just yet.
 Things that are missing include:

-- **Uploading and downloading files**
+- Downloading files with a filename that isn't `mass extinction event.jpg` <sup>(it's a funny image though)</sup>
+- Configuration support
+- A nice user interface
-- File size and type limitations
+- File type limitation support
-  (to prevent abuse)
-- Built-in HTTPS
+- Built-in HTTPS support
   (to avoid forcing the use of a reverse proxy for simplicity's sake)
 - Any kind of authentication
   (as it is now, upload batches can be deleted by anybody)